ganltc/pages/content/nfs/nfspd.rst

 SELinux in some Linux distros prevents nfs-ganesha daemon (/usr/bin/ganesha.nfsd) to open /dev/ss0 which is required for exporting any GPFS file system exports.
+SELinux also prevents ganesha daemon reading its own configuration files.
+See ganesha log for exact failure case.

 You need to disable SELinux or teach SELinux to allow ganesha.nfsd daemon to open the /dev/ss0 character special file.

 2. **Port already in use**